AKaLee-IK27/DirectCurrencyConverter/README.md

 Hilt (For Dependency Injection)

-An API to get currency rate and conversion (https://currency.getgeoapi.com/) (You can use any!)
+An API to get currency rate (https://openexchangerates.org/)

 Retrofit (For making API calls)